Our story starts in the fall of 1897.

 In the early 1950’s, brother Frank Williar was called as pastor, paid part-time, of this congregation.
 At the same time he also served the North Baltimore Church of the Brethren, a new fellowship in the city.
 In 1957 a school teacher by the name of Paul L. Groff was called to be Pastor.
 Not long afterward, he was asked to put his energies full-time into this church in the Valley.
 With his leadership, Long Green Valley grew rapidly.
 Soon we could not fit into the old church, so a new building was erected across the road in 1962.

 A fellowship hall was built in 1988, which was fully paid for in mid-1999.
-This hall houses Sunday School rooms, a gym, and a very modern kitchen.
-At present we have 150 active members, not counting many young children.
+This hall houses Sunday school rooms, a fellowship hall, and a kitchen.
 We have an active ministry here, focused both on inward growth and outward mission.

 There is picture in our entryway, painted by sister Martha Reed.
 In the center of the scene we see the beginning of our church and a baptism in the stream on the Prigel farm.
 In the upper left-hand corner is a picture of the Prigel home and on the right we see the first meeting house.
 As you look at this picture, you can see her dream of what a future church would look like.
 It is remarkably similar to our new building.
 The story of these Brethren in the Long Green Valley continues.